hubaozi2015/TowerDefense/README.md

+# Tower Defense V 2.1
+Fixed issue that allowed spamming powerup(ice) and made balloons/balls have more hp, making the game harder overall.

 # Tower Defense V 2.0 - MAJOR RELEASE!
 MAJOR RELEASE!!!
 Remember to update game to latest version for bug fixes and new features.
 Added Autoplay + Wave banner on start.